biolab/orange3-datafusion/doc/chaining.md

 **Chaining** constructs data profiles of objects of one type that are expressed in the latent space of another object type.
 This is done by appropriately multiplying the latent matrices along paths that connect start and end nodes in the fusion graph.
-The widget displays a fitted fusion graph on the right, where you can select the start and end node (object type) considered for chaining.
+The widget displays a fitted fusion graph on the right, where you can select the start and end node (object type) that are then used in chaining.

 ![Chaining widget](images/Chaining1-stamped.png)